hacksu/express-guestbook/readme.md

 app.post("/addEntry", receiveEntry);
 ```

-so, now you should be able to see in the logs that we're storing a new entry in our `guestbookEntries` array every time we submit one through the form.
+so, now you should be able to use the logs that we're storing a new entry in our `guestbookEntries` array every time we submit one through the form.

 ## Using Variables in Templates

+Now we can test it by running `npm start` and opening `http://localhost:3000/guestbook` [link](http://localhost:3000/guestbook)

+The obvious problem is... we aren't actually displaying any of the data in `guestbookEntries`.

 now, obviously, we want to actually display the guestbook entries to the user in a normal way. one way we can do this is by putting them in the second section of our `guestbook.handlebars` file.
 This will allow us to check if any entries have been made so far.

-`- - - Bottom of guestbook.handlebars file`
+`- - - In the botton 'section' of the guestbook.handlebars file`
 ```hbs
 <section>
   <h3>Entries</h3>